shmcminn/AU-data-spring2020/README.md

 **Instructor**: Sean McMinn

-**Contact**: email TK.
-On weekdays, I will try to respond to all emails within 24 hours.
+**Contact**: seanpm92@gmail.com On weekdays, I will try to respond to all emails within 24 hours.
 If you do not hear from me within that time frame, feel free to send a follow-up email.

 **Class time**: 9 a.m. - 5 p.m., Saturdays